-Once doctors have this information, they can target treatment to your specific cancer.Back to top
+Once doctors have this information, they can target treatment to biology of your specific breast cancer.Back to top

 The stages of breast cancer are used to describe the extent of your cancer at the time of diagnosis.
 Your doctor will base the stage of your cancer on a physical exam and other diagnostic tests.
 This is known as clinical stage.
 The final, or pathologic, stage is determined after surgery when the size of the cancer is measured under a microscope and it is definitely known if there is cancer in the lymph nodes.